JurriSteeg/average-sentence-length/README.md

 ```
 python3 book_counter.py
 ```
-They are coded into the python code, but are still changeble by replacing them in one line of the code.
+The books are coded into the python code, but are still changeble by replacing them in one line of the code.

 ### Results